 Find out about some of the most modern strides taken to combat Type 1 and Type 2 Diabetes.

 Living as a Diabetic is easier nowadays than it was 50 years ago and, similarly so, when compared with just 10 years ago.
 Medical science and research efforts have continued unabated, as Diabetes diagnoses increase across the globe.
-Here are a few scientific endeavours which aim to benefit Diabetic people:
+Here are a few scientific endeavours that benefit Diabetic people:

 A vaccine for both Tuberculosis and Type 1 Diabetes:

 It’s quite common for a medical product, such as a vaccine for an illness or disease, to have unintended – or unexpected – side effects when handling another medical condition, illness, or disease.
 One such case is the Bacillus Calmette-Guerin vaccine.
-Used as a vaccine for Tuberculosis (TB), the Bacillus Calmette-Guerin vaccine has been found to help regenerate insulin-making cells within the human body.
+Used as a vaccine for Tuberculosis (TB), the Bacillus Calmette-Guerin vaccine helps regenerate insulin-making cells within the human body.
 This means it could help to reverse the effects of Type 1 Diabetes.
 Initial research results have shown promise, with research study participants showing positive progress when it comes to reversing the effects of Type 1 Diabetes.